vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 ### getInstance

-Get a JoinHandle instance by ID from the registry.
+Get a JoinHandle instance by ID from the WeakMap registry.

 ```php
 private static getInstance(int $id): self
 ```

-Internal method for retrieving JoinHandle instances from the static registry.
+Internal method for retrieving JoinHandle instances from the static WeakMap registry.
 Throws an exception if no handle exists for the given ID.

 * This method is **static**.